aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6a_Scaling_Architectures/Implementing_ASG.md

 * **Exam Tips:**
   * **Deployment Types - Image baking vs Bootstraping:**
-    * A flexiable deployment of EC2?
+    * A flexible deployment of EC2?
 AMI baking is not the way to go.
     * Need to deploy something at a certain speed?
-      * If using bootstraping, additional processing time is added.
+      * If using bootstrapping, additional processing time is added.
-      * Gain flexability but lose speed.
+      * Gain flexibility but lose speed.
   * **Autoscaling Groups:**
     * Know the dividing line between launch configurations and ASG.
     * **ASG:**